rajendraarora16/CaptchaImage-API/README.md

 import com.RajendraArora.CaptchaImage;

-If you're looking for an example that how to use it, it contains an example file along the zip.
-But don't worry it's very easy to use it, that's why i made this for you.
+If you're looking for an example that how to use it, it contains an example file along with zip file.

+**For any query, Please drop your mail at contact.rajendraarora@gmail.com**